naoshibaikyu/superbuddn/epilogues/incorrect6.md

 %

+Scruffy: I love making parties more interesting by telling strangers “I want you to know that I personally have no problem with you being here.”

+%

 Kranion Angry: (steps out of his evil lair, gets into his Skull Mobile vehicle, starts the engine and flies off)

 Kranion Angry: **HEY!** WHERE DID THAT MOUNTAINTOP COME FR-**(crashes)**